Paper-cut Lampshade Workshops

 My favourite moment is switching on the light bulb and seeing your work lit up for the first time.

 I will talk you through every step of the way, you will learn new skills and be able to take home sample pieces to make cards and decorations if you would like.

 If you are making your lampshade for a particular room in the house, you may want to bring photos or samples so that you can match the colours on the day.
 Otherwise, just bring yourself.

 Any questions, do get in touch.

-If you want to come but can't afford it, send me an email and make me an offer.
+If you want to come but can't afford it, send me an email and we will see what we can do.
 I would like these events to be inclusive wherever possible.